Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Entropy_calculations/C2_Entropy/README.md

 ## Considerations
 In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand structures and trajectories will be obtained from that of the complex.
 To do so, a MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 13`) are needed.
 A ligand .mol2 file is also needed for generating the ligand topology.
-The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
+The `mmpbsa. in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
 In this case, 17 frames are going to be used when performing the MM/PB(GB)SA calculation with the igb5 (GB-OBC2) model and a salt concentration = 0.15M.